GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/00_cameras.md

 Finally, everything that the camera sees is output to what we call a render target.
 Render targets can be windows, like the one that was created when the application was started, or an off-screen surface, as we'll explain later.

-Cameras are represented by the @ref bs::CCamera "Camera" component, and they can be created as any other component.
+Cameras are represented by the @bs::CCamera component, and they can be created as any other component.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject cameraSO = SceneObject::create("Camera");
 HCamera camera = cameraSO->addComponent<CCamera>();
 ~~~~~~~~~~~~~

 Before the camera can render anything, you need to assign the render target to which the camera will output its contents to.
 Lets create a camera that renders to the primary render window.
-The primary application window can be retrieved through @ref bs::Application::getPrimaryWindow "Application::getPrimaryWindow()".
+The primary application window can be retrieved through @bs::Application::getPrimaryWindow.

-To assign the window, retrieve the @ref bs::Viewport "Viewport" object from the camera, and set its target using the @ref bs::Viewport::setTarget "Viewport::setTarget()" method.
+To assign the window, retrieve the @bs::Viewport object from the camera, and set its target using the @bs::Viewport::setTarget method.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<RenderWindow> primaryWindow = gApplication().getPrimaryWindow();
 camera->getViewport()->setTarget(primaryWindow);
 ~~~~~~~~~~~~~

-> **Application** is a singleton and its instance can be accessed through @ref bs::Application::instance() "Application::instance()", or the helper method @ref bs::gApplication() "gApplication()".
+> **Application** is a singleton and its instance can be accessed through @bs::Application::instance(), or the helper method @bs::gApplication().
 All other singletons in the framework follow the same design.

 Or alternatively, you can just mark the camera as 'main', which will render to the default render target (in this case, the primary window).